aehrc/VariantSpark/CONTRIBUTING.md

     * The PR title should be of the form `[#XXXX] Title`, where `#XXXX` is the relevant _Github Issue_ number, and Title may be the issue title or a more specific title describing the PR itself.
     * If the pull request is still a work in progress, and so is not ready to be merged, but needs to be pushed to Github to facilitate review, then add [WIP] after the issue number.

-6. The related JIRA, if any, will be marked as “In Progress” and your pull request will automatically be linked to it.
-There is no need to be the Assignee of the JIRA to work on it, though you are welcome to comment that you have begun work.
+6. Your our pull request will automatically be linked to an issue.
+There is no need to be the Assignee of the issue to work on it, though you are welcome to comment that you have begun work.
 7. The Travis-CI automatic pull request builder will test your changes
 8. After about 10 minues, Travic-CI will post the results of the test to the pull request, along with a link to the full results on Jenkins.
 9. Watch for the results, and investigate and fix failures promptly
    * Fixes can simply be pushed to the same branch from which you opened your pull request
    * Travis-CI will automatically re-test when new commits are pushed

-1. one
-  * nested

-2. two
-   * nested

-3. three
-   * nested

-## Closing Your Pull Request / JIRA
+## Closing Your Pull Request / Issue

-* If a change is accepted, it will be merged and the pull request will automatically be closed, along with the associated JIRA if any
+* If a change is accepted, it will be merged and the pull request will automatically be closed, along with the associated issue if any
-* If your pull request is ultimately rejected, please close it promptly because committers can’t close PRs directly

 ## Code Style Guide